Falklands War: Spain

+Portugal

+Portugal supported its long-standing ally Britain and the facilities of the Azores were offered to the Royal Navy.

 EEC

 The European Economic Community provided economic support by imposing economic sanctions on Argentina.
 In a meeting on Good Friday, 9 April, at the Egmont Palace, the EEC Political Committee proposed a total import ban from Argentina.
 Belgium, Denmark, Greece, Luxembourg and Ireland agreed immediately; France, Germany and the Netherlands were persuaded before the meeting ended.
 Italy, which had close cultural ties with Argentina, consented on the next day.